All About Tinnitus

 Tinnitus has the potential to contribute to increased levels of stress, anxiety, and depression.
 Tinnitus has been linked to memory problems, the ability to concentrate, and fatigue.
 Tinnitus has been known to affect a person’s emotional well-being, interfering with social interaction and employment.

 There is no cure for tinnitus, but there is effective treatment.
 Because the majority of tinnitus cases are linked with hearing, seeking a hearing exam and consultation might be the first step to finding a solution.
-If your tinnitus is linked with hearing loss, your hearing specialist will provide options for hearing aids that will address both issues.
+If your tinnitus is linked with hearing loss, Dr. Ivory will provide options for hearing aids that will address both issues.

 Many hearing aid manufacturers offer hearing aids with tinnitus therapy.
 Tinnitus therapy is most commonly sound masking – using tones or nature sounds to mask the frustrating sounds of tinnitus.
 There are also exercises available to provide relief and to train the brain away from hearing the sounds of tinnitus.